-- 1.1 A letter has been received from the Secretary of State for Culture, Media and Sport, advising that as part of the 2012 Diamond Jubilee celebrations, two competitions are being run for councils.
+- 1.1 A letter has been received from the Minister of State, advising that as part of the 2022 Platinum Jubilee celebrations, two competitions are being run for councils.
 One is for an award of city status, and the other, of interest to this council, is for existing city councils to apply for a Lord Mayoralty.
-Only one application will be successful in each category. - 1.2 The style "lord mayor" is conferred by Her Majesty the Queen under the royal prerogative. - 1.3 The deadline for applications is the 27th May 2011, and details of the application process and the supporting information required to be submitted are appended to this report. - 1.4 The Council submitted applications for a Lord Mayoralty in 1986, 1991 and 2001, but was unsuccessful on those occasions.
+Only one application will be successful in each category. - 1.2 The style "lord mayor" is conferred by Her Majesty the Queen under the royal prerogative.
+It is an exceptional distinction conferred on the Mayoralities of a few unusually long-established and important cities. - 1.3 The deadline for applications is the 8th of December 2021, and details of the application process and the supporting information required to be submitted are appended to this report. - 1.4 The Council submitted applications for a Lord Mayoralty in 1986, 1991, 2001 and 2011, but was unsuccessful on each occasion.